scylladb/scylla-migrator/docs/source/configuration.rst

     # Optional - Split factor for reading.
 The default is to split the source data into chunks
     # of 128 MB that can be processed in parallel by the Spark executors.
     scanSegments: 1
-    # Optional - Throttling settings, set based on your database capacity (or wanted capacity)
+    # Optional - Throttling settings, set based on your database read capacity units (or wanted capacity)
     readThroughput: 1
     # Optional - Can be between 0.1 and 1.5, inclusively.
     # 0.5 represents the default read rate, meaning that the job will attempt to consume half of the read capacity of the table.